-The goal is to reduce pain while helping to rebuild muscle, increase mobility and enhance function.
+The goal is to reduce pain while helping to rebuild muscle, increase mobility, and enhance function.
 A full and fast recovery significantly reduces the risk of additional injuries to your dog.

 Obesity can greatly increase the risk of a torn ACL and other injuries in dogs.
 Paying attention to the quality and quantity of food you serve your dog is one of the easiest ways to manage your dog’s weight.

 You’re better off following feeding recommendations from your vet or other trusted source over the instructions on the dog food bag.
-Many pet food manufacturers recommend an unnecessarily excessive amount of food, and it’s easy to fall into a habit of dispensing far too many treats.
+Many pet food manufacturers recommend an unnecessarily excessive amount of food, and it’s easy to fall into the habit of dispensing far too many treats.

-With early detection, immediate action and a strategic recovery plan, you can greatly reduce the risk of additional injuries related to a torn ACL.
+With early detection, immediate action, and a strategic recovery plan, you can greatly reduce the risk of additional injuries related to a torn ACL.
 Make quality supplements from TopDog Health & Rehabilitation part of your plan, and the benefits can be greater still.

 - Why Do So Many Dogs Tear Both ACLs